codingburgas/sprint-math-games-9th-grade-team/README.md

 - **🌊Wave system**: Explore various worlds, each with increasing difficulty.
 - **🗡Weapon selection**: Choose between different weapons with different abilities.
 - **👑Leaderboard**: Try reaching the top of the leaderboard to show everyone how smart you are!

+> [!WARNING]
+> The game is still in "BETA" so there may be some bugs!